ericdunipace/ericdunipace.github.io/_posts/2024-02-02-WpProj-Package-Is-Live.md

 This may also allow the models to have uses in other applications, which hopefully I will be working on soon!

+## Where can I find the latest version of the package?

+As always, on my [Github](https://github.com/ericdunipace/WpProj).
+For more links, check out the repositories page on this site.